 The Tanabata Festival (Star Festival) is normally held from August 4th to August 7th annually in Kawagoe Hikawa Shrine.
 The main date of the festival is August 7th and they have additional events that day.
 Sometimes they put up the tanabata decorations earlier, like in 2015 when this post was first written.
-I visited on July 31st that year and the decorations were up.
 As were the popular wind chimes that Kawagoe Hikawa Shrine is famous for.

 Kawagoe Hikawa Shrine Tanabata 2022

-Its still a bit early for the tanabata information: they only just released information for the 2022 wind chimes on May 18th 2022.
 In 2020, due to the Coronavirus, they did not open the religious services to the public, just priests.
 But they did have the strips of paper out for you to write your wishes on.
-Moreover, in 2020, they also had their chinowa kuguri from July 31st to August 6th, so it overlapped with the star festival event for three days.
+Moreover, in 2020, they also had their chinowa kuguri, despite the pandemic, from July 31st to August 6th.
+In 2021, things were a bit different because of a State of Emergency.
+But in 2022, it will be more like a usual year.

 By the by, if you haven’t visited Kawagoe Hikawa shrine in the last two years, you might be surprised to see the kaikan is gone!
 They have been tearing it down since last Autumn.
 Just before the wind chimes in 2021, when the pinwheels were up, they got rid of the last remaining wall.
 That’s not the only change at the beloved shrine.
 There are two new buildings.
 One in the former main car park, the other in the former dai ni parking.
 Some of the dai ni car park remains, but it is now a coin parking lot.
 Thus, there is no longer any official parking at Kawagoe Hikawa Shrine.